XHTRES-TDT

-XHTRES-TDT was a full-power television station in Mexico City, Mexico, broadcasting in digital on UHF channel 27.
-From 2006 to 2015, it was the flagship station of the now defunct network cadenatres and from 2013 to 2020, it was the flagship station of the Excélsior TV news network.
-It is licensed to Compañía Internacional de Radio y Televisión, S.A.
+XHTRES-TDT (channel 10) was a television station in Mexico City.
+From 2006 to 2015, it was the flagship station of the now defunct network cadenatres and from 2013 to 2020, it was the flagship of the Excélsior TV news network.
+It was licensed to Compañía Internacional de Radio y Televisión, S.A.
 (CIRT), which is owned by Grupo Empresarial Ángeles (GEA), a company headed by Olegario Vázquez Raña and directed by Olegario Vázquez Aldir, through its Grupo Imagen communications unit.

-The current programming of XHTRES, since February 1, 2020, is the Heraldo Televisión news network.
+XHTRES programming, from February 1, 2020, to May 6, 2022, was the Heraldo Televisión news network.

 History

 An unbuilt station

 On November 21, 1964, the office of the Secretary of Communications and Transportation (SCT) granted a 25-year concession to CIRT (unrelated to the Cámara Nacional de la Industria de Radio y Televisión, the Mexican broadcasters' association, which is also abbreviated CIRT) and to its controlling shareholder, Roberto Nájera Martínez, for a television station UHF channel 16, to be designated XHTC-TV.
 As of July 1989, the station had not been built, mainly due to lack of funds, and Nájera transferred his shares to Raúl Aréchiga Espinoza, with the intent that Aréchiga would “manage the bond and/or funding for the installation and operation of the channel.”
 Aréchiga, from Baja California Sur, had interests in radio and a concession to operate a cable TV system in Baja California Sur, and was also owner of the airline Aero California; from 1994 to 1996, he would become director of the Cámara Nacional de la Industria de Radio y Televisión (CIRT), Mexico's association of broadcasters.
 Although the station was still not on air, in 1989, the SCT granted a ten-year renewal at the end of the initial concession period.
 With this renewal of the concession, the station was moved from channel 16 to 28 due to a reallocation of television spectrum; it also took on the callsign XHRAE-TV, giving it his initials.